CTB-afk/ctb-bloods/README.md

    - Place your custom map file or any other necessary files inside the `[defaultmaps]` folder in the **FiveM** resource path.
 ---

-## Contact

-For more information, feel free to contact us at [Discord](https://discord.gg/Ww467DSTAm).

----